swoicik/swoicik.github.io/_pages/cyod.md

 <h3>Future Proof</h3>
 <p>Technology is a huge investment for any distrcit.
 We'll discuss how to protect this investment.</p>

+<h2 id="price" style="text-align: center;">Pay What Your Want</h2>

+<p>The pricing for the book is very simple, whatever works for your budget.
+Pay what you want or think is fair, including paying nothing.</p>

+<p>The information in this book is there to help improve the education of our students.
+It shouldn't be behind a paywall.
+The book is really free and you are encouraged to share it.</p>

 <h2 id="faq" style="text-align: center;">FAQ</h2>